 IEEW introduces a second hometown fundraiser in OKC, the HIGH TEA, to coincide with International Women’s Day in March.
 Darcie Harris and Marion Marshall represent PTB® on a mission to Rwanda where they participate as members of the Leadership Selection Committee.
 During Leadership Development in Dallas, the Women of AT&T host the first-ever AT&T Luncheon in downtown headquarters.
 Later, the student delegation visits the International Cultural Museum in Duncanville for food, fun, and a presentation by Nina Vaca, Pinnacle 1 CEO.
 The International Women’s Economic Summit and PEACE THROUGH BUSINESS® Graduation Gala move back to Dallas.
 The Summit is held at AT&T University and then, as our long-time presidential sponsor, AT&T hosts the Graduation Gala on stage at the AT&T Performing Arts Center in downtown Dallas.
 Mary Millben, Oklahoma-raised, Broadway-trained chanteuse, speaks eloquently to the leadership and guests.

 After a trial run in 2013, eMentorship begins – all sixty-four in-country students are paired with an American mentor via online apps that inspire, encourage and offer direction on business plans.
 Terry Neese and Karen Berkheimer, IEEW Student Liaison, lead a team of U.S. delegates to Rwanda.
 Terry and Brian Maughan, Oklahoma County Commissioner, sign an unprecedented Memorandum of Understanding between Sister Cities Kigali City and Oklahoma City with the Mayor of Kigali.
-PTB® Alumnae in Afghanistan join others through their new advocacy organization, LEAD, to speak with President Hamid Karzai.
-The Graduation Gala moves to the newly completed George W. Bush Presidential Center in Dallas with Secretary Margaret Spellings, the Institute’s Executive Director, as the keynote.
+PTB® Network, the alumanae association in Afghanistan, joins other prominent women business leaders to launch a larger advocacy platform, Leading Entrepreneurs for Afghanistan's Development (LEAD).
+Later, LEAD requests an appointment and is invited to speak with President Hamid Karzai about peace and the USA security deal, one of the first female groups to receive such an honor.
+The USA Leadership Development Graduation Gala moves to the newly completed George W. Bush Presidential Center in Dallas with Secretary Margaret Spellings, the Institute’s Executive Director, as the keynote.

-PTB® / Northwood University Pathways program goes to Nangarhar, Kandahar and Parwan, educating 44.
-New Persian speaking mentors assist mini-course students.
-AWCCI achieves a 5% set aside for women business owners.
-First Lady Rula Ghani hosts in-country graduation, while Ambassador Hamdullah Mohib of Afghanistan is on hand for personal meetings and the Graduation Gala at La Cima Club Las Colinas.
-The gracious women of PTB® Rwanda welcome TWO IEEW USA delegations in March and May.
-March delegates and IEEW Board of Directors Monica Smiley and Sonu Ratra work with Rwandans on the selection committee.
-In May, IEEW’s Nancy Hyde (Board of Directors) and Mary Pointer (President, Sister Cities International OKC) monitor and make suggestions for the alumnae association’s loan committee as they work through the IEEW/Arrow Global Capital process for the pilot loan program.
-AAPTBR also partners with the Minister of Gender to educate rural women.
+PTB / Northwood University Pathways program goes to Nangarhar, Kandahar and Parwan, educating 44 with Persian speaking mentors assisting.
+AWCCI achieves a 5% set aside for women business owners in Afghanistan.
+First Lady Rula Ghani hosts in-country graduation, Ambassador Hamdullah Mohib of Afghanistan attends personal meetings and the Graduation Gala at La Cima Club Las Colinas.
+The women of PTB® Rwanda welcome TWO IEEW USA delegations in March and May.
+March delegates and IEEW BoDs Monica Smiley and Sonu Ratra participate on the selection committee.
+In May, IEEW’s Nancy Hyde (BoD) and Mary Pointer (President, Sister Cities International OKC) monitor and make suggestions for the alumnae association’s loan committee.
+AAPTBR partners with the Minister of Gender to educate rural women.
 Signaling continued support for IEEW, presidential partner Bank of America increases their annual giving by 25% in 2018, while AT&T & The Hill Newspaper hold firm with their support.